Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The takeaway

-To summarize, to keep a tab on your home Wi-Fi router security, you first need a router that allows you to do so.
-Most of the time, that’s one without a login account with the vendor.
+To summarize, to keep a tab on your home Wi-Fi router security, you first need a router that allows you to do so to a great degree.
+That usually means getting one without a required login account with the vendor.

 After that, change the admin password and, when possible, even the login username.
 Ensure the admin password differs from the Wi-Fi password and keep both secure.